 The assessment strategy for this module is designed to provide students with the opportunity to demonstrate the learning outcomes.
-The 2-hour written examination will assess knowledge of fundamental quantum and material properties and allow the student to demonstrate an ability to perform numerical calculations of key material parameters.
+A four hour written examination paper will assess knowledge of fundamental quantum and material properties and allow the student to demonstrate an ability to perform numerical calculations of key material parameters.
 The assignment will assess the student’s ability to research into properties and applications of new materials.
 Thus, the summative assessment for this module consists of the following:

-· One 2-hour, closed book written examination (worth 80% of the module)
+· One 4-hour, open book written examination (worth 80% of the module)

 Any deadline given here is indicative.
 For confirmation of exact date and time, please check the Departmental assessment calendar issued to you.

 For the module, students will receive formative assessment/feedback in the following ways.